Nadezhda Krupskaya

 Krupskaya was born in Saint Petersburg to an aristocratic family that had descended into poverty, and she developed strong views about improving the lives of the poor.
 She embraced Marxism and met Lenin at a Marxist discussion group in 1894.
 Both were arrested in 1896 for revolutionary activities and after Lenin was exiled to Siberia, Krupskaya was allowed to join him in 1898 on the condition that they marry.
-The two settled in Munich and then London after their exile, before briefly returning to Russia to take part in the failed Revolution of 1905.
+The two settled in Munich and then London after their exile, before briefly returning to Russia to take part in the Revolution of 1905.

 Following the 1917 Revolution, Krupskaya was at the forefront of the political scene, becoming a member of the Communist Party's Central Committee in 1924.
-From 1922 to 1925, she was aligned with Joseph Stalin, Grigory Zinoviev, and Lev Kamenev against Leon Trotsky's Left Opposition.
 She was deputy education commissar from 1929 to 1939, with strong influence over the Soviet educational system, including development of Soviet librarianship.

+Krupskaya died in Moscow in 1939, a day after her seventieth birthday.
+The circumstances of her death and personal tensions with Joseph Stalin have prompted several claims, some of which derived from Stalin's inner circle, that she was poisoned.

 Early life

 Nadezhda Krupskaya was born to an upper class but impoverished family.
 Her father, Konstantin Ignatyevich Krupski (1838–1883), was a Russian military officer and a nobleman of the Russian Empire who had been orphaned in 1847 at the age of nine.
-He was educated and given a commission as an infantry officer in the Russian Army.
+He was educated and given a commission as an infantry officer in the Imperial Russian Army.

 Just before leaving for his assignment in Poland, he married Krupskaya's mother.
-After six years of service, Krupski lost favour with his supervisors and was charged with "un-Russian activities."
+After six years of service, Krupski lost favour with his supervisors and was charged with "un-Russian activities".
 He may have been suspected of being involved with revolutionaries.
 Following this time he worked in factories or wherever he could find work.
 Just before his death, he was recommissioned as an officer.

 Krupskaya's mother, Yelizaveta Vasilyevna Tistrova (1843–1915), was a daughter of landless Russian nobles.
 Yelizaveta's parents died when she was young and she was enrolled in the Bestuzhev Courses, the highest formal education available to women in Russia at the time.
 After earning her degree, Yelizaveta worked as a governess for noble families until she married Krupski.

 Having parents who were well educated and of aristocratic descent, combined with first-hand experience of lower-class working conditions, probably led to the formation of many of Krupskaya's ideological beliefs.
 "From her very childhood Krupskaya was inspired with the spirit of protest against the ugly life around her."